Modix Everest 3D Printer: Large-Format Modix Big-2Meter Model

 The Everest supports USB file transfers and direct connection to a host computer, enabling real-time control via slicing software or command-line tools for users needing wired access.

-Modix Everest 3D printer at expo with glass front, branding visible.
-Ladder with warning sign nearby.
+Modix Everest 3D printer displayed at an expo, with a ladder and safety warning sign nearby.

 The Duet3D controller with Duex5 automates filament sensors, bed leveling, and thermal management, ensuring consistent performance across all control methods.